twang817/aws-alfred-workflow/README.md

 `facets` and `values` can be specified by quoting the string (e.g.:
 `url:'www.august8.net:8080'`).

 The available `facets` for each service, as well as the default `facet` if not provided, is specified for each service below.

-#### EC2 facets
+#### EC2 Facets

 If a bare `value` starts with `i-`, the workflow will search for exact prefix matches against the EC2 Instance Id.
 Otherwise, bare `value` queries will search the `Name` tag for the instance.

 All other facets map to the tags on the instance.
 Note, all tag names are converted to lowercase.

-#### S3 facets
+#### S3 Facets

 The default facet is the `Name` tag for the bucket.

 All other facets map to the tags on the bucket.
 Note, all tag names are converted to lowercase.

 #### Examples